 Regular ultrasound checks of the kidneys are an important screening tool to make sure there is no tumor growth.

-There is no specific treatment for tuberous sclerosis.
+There is no known cure for tuberous sclerosis.
 Because the disease can differ from person to person, treatment is based on the symptoms.

 - Depending on the severity of the mental disability, the child may need special education.